BLTC-520/BLTC-520/README.md

 # Hi there! 👋

 I'm a final-semester student at UTAR, passionate about Web3 technologies, smart contracts, and integrating these with modern frontend frameworks.
-Currently, I'm working on Hedera's Hackathon on AI agents.
+Currently, I'm working on Hedera's Hackathon on AI agents and Agentic-RAG powered subsidy platform for government for my Final Year Project.
+(PoC)

 ---